While speaking at a liberal church in 2006, the then Senator Barack Obama

 nation of non-believers."

-The sad reality is that Barack Obama is right.
-While our founding fathers wanted us to
+is that Barack Obama is partly right.
+While our founding fathers wanted us to remain

 Obama